shumarb/learning/README.md

 # Notes and Code
-This repository contains my summary of key Computer Science concepts.
+This repository contains both my explanation and code of key Computer Science concepts.

 Concept                                                                             | Programming Language
 ----------------------------------------------------------------------------------- | -----------